The Encounter of the First and Last Particles of Dust

 March 18 – May 11, 2019

 The Encounter of the First and Last Particles of Dust is Stéphanie Saadé’s second solo presentation at Grey Noise, Dubai.
-The exhibition features a new central work, which lends to the other new and older works.
-As often the case in her practice the show holds its name from an eponym work presented alongside others.
+The exhibition features a new central work, which lends to the other recent and older ones.
+As sometimes the case in her practice, the show borrows its name from an important eponym work presented alongside others.

-The material used in the new work The Encounter of the First and Last Particles of Dust is the actual carpet that covered the floor of the room that Saadé occupied as a teenager in the family home.
-She went back at the end of the year 2018, ripped it off with the consent and help of her father who is still living in the house.18 trajectories were then embroidered on the carpet; they are the 18 most significant trajectories undertaken by her during her period of occupancy of the room between 1995 to 2001.
+The material used in the new work The Encounter of the First and Last Particles of Dust is nothing less than the actual carpet that covered the floor of the room that Saadé occupied as a teenager in her family home.
+She went back at the end of the year 2018, teared it off with the consent and help of her father who is still living in the house.
+18 trajectories were then embroidered on the carpet; they are the 18 most significant trajectories undertaken by her during her period of occupancy of the room between 1995 to 2001.

 About the Artist

-Saadé graduated in Fine Arts from the École Nationale Supérieure des Beaux-Arts, Paris, France and attended a post-graduate program at the China Academy of Arts, Hangzhou, China.
-She is the 2018-19 recipient of the AFK (Amsterdam Fund for the Arts) 3Package Deal program, a 1 year Interhistoricity scholarship linked to 4 renown museums of the city of Amsterdam.
-She was an artist in residence at the Jan van Eyck Academie, Maastricht, The Netherlands (2014/2015), and the Cité Internationale des arts, Paris, France (2015).
+Stéphanie Saadé graduated in Fine Arts from the École Nationale Supérieure des Beaux-Arts, Paris, France and attended a post-graduate program at the China Academy of Arts, Hangzhou, China.
+She was an artist in residence at the Jan van Eyck Academie, Maastricht (2014/2015), and the Cité Internationale des arts, Paris (2015).
+Saadé is the winner of the 2018 NADA MIAMI Artadia Art Award.
+She is the 2018-19 recipient of the AFK (Amsterdam Fund for the Arts) 3Package Deal program, a 1 year Interhistoricity scholarship linked to 4 renown institutions of the city of Amsterdam.

-Saadé has had solo exhibitions at Parc Saint Léger and Maison Salvan in France.
-Her work has also been exhibited at Sharjah Biennale 13, Sharjah, UAE / Museum Schloss Moyland, Bedburg-Hau, Germany / Home Works 7, Beirut, Lebanon / Parc Saint Léger hors les murs, Nevers, France / La Traverse, Centre d'Art Contemporain d'Alfortville, Alfortville, France / MuHKA, Antwerp, Belgium / Marres, Maastricht, The Netherlands / Frieze Art Fair, London, UK / Mosaic Rooms, London, UK / Casa Árabe, Madrid, Spain / Casa Árabe, Cordoba, Spain / La Conservera, Centro de Arte Contemporaneo, Murcia, Spain / New Positions, Art Cologne, Cologne, Germany / Van Eyck, Maastricht, The Netherlands / Le 59e Salon de Montrouge, Montrouge, France / Beirut Art Center, Beirut, Lebanon / Beirut Exhibition Center, Beirut, Lebanon / A.M.
-Qattan Foundation, Ramallah, Palestine / Qalandyia International Biennial, Qalandyia, Palestine / Grey Noise, Dubai, UAE / Akinci, Amsterdam, The Netherlands / Anne Barrault, Paris, France.
+She has had solo exhibitions at Parc Saint Léger and Maison Salvan in France.
+Her work has also been exhibited at Sharjah Biennale 13, Sharjah, UAE / MAXXI, Rome, Italy / MuHKA, Antwerp, Belgium / Kunsthaus Pasquart, Biel, Switzerland / National Gallery of Iceland, Reykjavík, Iceland / Oslo Kunstforening, Oslo, Norway / Ystad Konstmuseum, Ystad, Sweden / Hessel Museum of Art, CCS Bard, New York, USA / Marres, Maastricht, Netherlands / La Traverse, Centre d'Art Contemporain d'Alfortville, Alfortville, Fance / Museum Schloss Moyland, Bedburg-Hau, Germany / Mosaic Rooms, London, UK / Casa Árabe, Madrid, Spain / Casa Árabe, Cordoba, Spain / La Conservera, Centro de Arte Contemporaneo, Murcia, Spain / Home Works 7, Beirut, Lebanon / Parc Saint Léger hors les murs, Nevers, France / Van Eyck, Maastricht, Netherlands / Le 59e Salon de Montrouge, Montrouge, France / Beirut Art Center, Beirut, Lebanon / Beirut Exhibition Center, Beirut, Lebanon /A.M.
+Qattan Foundation, Ramallah, Palestine / Qalandyia International Biennial, Qalandyia, Palestine.